TimoStoff/event_cnn_minimal/README.md

 ![Flow](.readme/flow.gif)
 ![Color](.readme/color.gif)

-Note that the models reported on in the preprint ["How to Train Your Event Camera Neural Network](https://arxiv.org/abs/2003.09078) loaded the voxels in a slightly different way to the updated version.
+Note that the models reported on in the preprint ["How to Train Your Event Camera Neural Network](https://arxiv.org/abs/2003.09078) loaded the voxels in a slightly different way to more recent versions.
 Hence when running inference on those models, the `--legacy` flag is necessary.
-Updated models are denoted by the prefix `update_` and don't require this flag to be set.
+More recent models are denoted by the prefix `update_` and don't require this flag to be set.
+*The update models have not been quantitatively tested and are not necessarily better.*

 # Citations
 Please cite the following if you decide to use this code in an academic context: